mdkma/dialogue-discourse-relation/README.md

 ## Dataset

+Original self-dialogue corpus Edina can be obtained [here](https://github.com/jfainberg/self_dialogue_corpus).

-The data set are in the `Edina-DR` directory.
+The new proposed dataset are in the `Edina-DR` directory.
 The three folders under it are for:

 * `Edina-DR`: Argument pairs extracted from Edina dataset
 * `Edina-DR_NLU`: Argument pairs and dialogue features extracted Natural Language Understanding modules